Basic Microsoft Internet Explorer troubleshooting

 Internet Explorer 8.0 users

-If you're running Microsoft Internet Explorer 8.0 or later, and see the Compatibility View that looks like a broken page next to the URL bar, as shown in the below example with the red arrow next to it, click this icon.
-Some pages may not work properly unless compatibility mode is enabled.
+If you're running Internet Explorer 8.0 or later and see the Compatibility View icon, which looks like a broken page next to the URL (uniform resource locator) bar, click this icon.
+Some pages may not work properly unless the compatibility mode is enabled.

 Internet Explorer Compatibility